Akselvb/FIB-DS-Ethereum-SmartContracts/README.md

 * [Ganache](http://truffleframework.com/ganache/)
 * [MetaMask](https://metamask.io/)

+## Keywords/things we might use for presentation
+- Different rules for lottery.
+Different methods we could have used in order to determine the winner.
+- How to generate random number?
+The coude should be deterministic since it runs on multiple nodes.
+- Clock time is not available on Ethereum.
+How to decide when to pick a winner.
+- How to implement the code in order to minimize gas cost.

 ## How to deploy a Smart Contract implementation on Ethereum test blockchain
 1. run *truffle init*